micallef25/ESE532CLient/README.md

 filename is vmlinuz.tar
 ip address is 192.168.0.100

-This file breaks up a file and sends them via ethernet to your ultra96 board.
+This file breaks up a file and sends them via udp datagrams to your ultra96 board.

 Be sure to run ifconfig on both your sender and receiver boards